♦ Community Consultation on Major Projects

 Louisiana Project, US

-Throughout each stage of the project, stakeholder and community engagement activities have been undertaken to ensure community questions and concerns are appropriately addressed.
+Throughout each stage of the project, stakeholder and community engagement activities were undertaken to ensure community questions and concerns were appropriately addressed.

 Our project team has continued to actively engage with the community in Louisiana during 2016, and has also maintained regular communications with Louisiana Economic Development, Jefferson Parish Economic Development Commission, Jefferson Parish, Waggaman Civic Association and Cornerstone Chemicals Community Advisory Panel.
 Construction employment is estimated to have peaked at 1,200 workers, and 65 new direct jobs were created by the project.
 Louisiana Economic Development estimates the project will result in another 477 new indirect jobs, for a total of more than 540 new jobs.